-• Making referrals for transportation for social, vocational, and/or educational programs and activities.
+- Scheduling or arranging transportation for social, vocational, and/or educational programs and activities. - Accompanying the client to services not covered by Medicaid.

 CODE 5.b.
 TRANSPORTATION - MEDICAID

 Use this code when assisting an individual to obtain transportation to services covered by Medicaid.
 This does not include the provision of the actual transportation service or the direct costs of the transportation (bus fare, taxi fare, etc.), but rather the administrative activities involved in providing transportation.
 Include related paperwork, clerical activities, or staff travel required to perform these activities.